mingyr/intro2algo/README.md

 # intro2algo

-Souce files for various kind of algorithms
+This repo contains souce files for various kind of algorithms, which is accompanying the classes I tought in Beijing Institute of Education